 After creating an ExtendPay Plan, it can take 24 to 48 hours for it to appear in your account.

 Yes.
 Your eligible purchases will still earn any rewards your credit card would otherwise offer.

 You can have as many ExtendPay Plans open as you want - up to 50% of your credit line - as long as your account meets the necessary requirements.

 ExtendPay Fees are fixed fees you will pay each month when you have an outstanding balance in an ExtendPay Plan.
 ExtendPay Fees are calculated based upon the plan’s original principal amount, your credit card’s Purchase APR and other factors.
 They’re calculated and shown to you at the time of enrollment.

 You can choose from a range of repayment options depending on the total amount of your ExtendPay Plan:

 No. Once your ExtendPay Plan has been confirmed, it will remain active until the balance is paid in full.
 Plan lengths are final and can’t be changed.
 However, there are no penalties for early payoff.

-You may pay off your ExtendPay Plan balance early by paying your current balance in full, which includes any activity on your credit card account since the previous statement – even pending transactions.
+You may pay off your ExtendPay Plan balance early by paying your credit card balance in full.
+That includes any account activity since the previous statement – even pending transactions.
 To successfully pay your full balance, wait for any pending transactions to post to your account before making your payment.